mgeekin/mgeek.in/blog/LaTeX Workshop, Manuscript Preparation in LaTeX.md

 ---

-## Certificate will be provided from ETmantra
+## e-Certificate will be provided from ETmantra

 Know more from [ETmantra](https://etmantra.com/)